 Set alert thresholds that reflect end users' expectations.
 The thresholds should be based on actual performance baselines, not performance goals.

 Depending on the monitoring situation, you can configure static or dynamic thresholds.
 A static threshold is a fixed value, and is the same for all test locations.
-A dynamic threshold is calculated by the Dynatrace Portal based on the historical average for performance, for each test location.
+A dynamic threshold is calculated by the Synthetic Classic Portal based on the historical average for performance, for each test location.
 For more details, see Alert Thresholds.

 Besides determining thresholds, consider the importance of the feature being tested: Does a test failure indicate that end users would experience an annoying slowdown?
 Would they see that a nonessential page feature failed to load?
 Or would they be unable to complete a transaction or even to access your website?